dialpad/dialtone-legacy/docs/components/banner.md

 ---
 title: Banner
-desc: A banner is a type of Notice, delivering system and engagement messaging.
+description: A banner is a type of Notice, delivering system and engagement messaging.
 It is highly intrusive and should be used sparingly and appropriately.
 status: ready
 thumb: true
 storybook: https://vue.dialpad.design/?path=/story/components-banner--default